facundocabrera/generator-tamagotchi/app/templates/docs/0007-conventions.md

 [JSHint plugin](https://github.com/uipoet/sublime-jshint)

-> Use the configuration file (.jshintrc) provided into our project.
+> Please use the configuration file (.jshintrc) provided into our project.

 ## CSS/LESS